LOCKSS Program Web Harvest Guidelines

 Required metadata

-• For scholarly publication content, such as articles or books, you need to provide basic bibliographic metadata in a non-proprietary machine-readable format, such as the HTML metadata tags, RIS, or XML files.
+- For scholarly publication content, such as articles or books, please provide basic bibliographic metadata in a non-proprietary machine-readable format, such as the HTML metadata tags, RIS, or XML files.

 IP Addresses